okspy47/bfmc-dashboard/README.md

 ## Installation & Using the Dashboard
 ### Server Side (The Car):

+Copy the files inside of the "server" folder on your Raspberry Pi/Jetson, and configure the IP & Ports for each script, according your needs.

 ```bash
 # In Separate terminals (Update with all sockets in one file coming soon)